Discussion of Physical Losses

 The good news so far is - we have a DL method that can include physical laws in the form of soft constraints by minimizing residuals.
 However, as the very simple previous example illustrates, this is just a conceptual starting point.

 On the positive side, we can leverage DL frameworks with backpropagation to compute the derivatives of the model.
 At the same time, this puts us at the mercy of the learned representation regarding the reliability of these derivatives.
-Also, each derivative requires backpropagation through the full network, which can be very expensive.
-Especially so for higher-order derivatives.
+Also, each derivative requires backpropagation through the full network.
+This can be very expensive, especially for higher-order derivatives.

 And while the setup is relatively simple, it is generally difficult to control.
 The NN has flexibility to refine the solution by itself, but at the same time, tricks are necessary when it doesn’t focus on the right regions of the solution.